Fast model-based clustering of partial records: Introduction

-Model-based clustering using finite mixtures of multivariate Gaussian \citep{banfieldandraftery93, celeuxandgovaert95} or $t$ distributions \citep{mclachlan98, peelandmclachlan00} allow for hyperellipsoidal-shaped clusters \citep{lindsay95} through use of the Mahalanobis distance \citep{mahalanobis36} and have a long history of successful application.
-Compared to the Gaussian distribution, the $t$ distribution confers greater resistance to outliers through its wider tails, and is therefore often considered the standard choice for model-based clustering.
-For clustering of incomplete data, \citet{wangetal04} proposed finite mixture modeling using multivariate $t$ distributions and designed an expectation-maximization (EM) algorithm \citep{dempsteretal77} for both estimation of mixture model parameters and treatment of the missing values.
-This work was extended by \citet{lin2014} to incorporate an eigen-decomposed covariance structure similar to that of \citet{banfieldandraftery93}.
-To better fit asymmetrical-shaped clusters, \citet{wang15} developed an approach using skew-$t$ distributions and \citet{wei19} extend this work with a eigen-decomposed covariance structure for skew-$t$-and generalized hyperbolic distributions.
-Importantly, all of these works include the missing values in the formal incomplete data set within an EM algorithm.
+Model-based clustering using finite mixtures of the multivariate Gaussian \citep{banfieldandraftery93, celeuxandgovaert95} or $t$ distributions \citep{mclachlan98, peelandmclachlan00} allow for hyperellipsoidal-shaped clusters \citep{lindsay95} through use of the Mahalanobis distance \citep{mahalanobis36} and have a long history of successful application.
+Compared to the Gaussian distribution, the $t$ distribution confers greater resistance to outliers through its wider tails, and is therefore often the {\em de facto} choice for model-based clustering.
+For clustering of incomplete data, \citet{wangetal04} proposed finite mixture modeling using multivariate $t$ distributions and designed an expectation-maximization (EM) algorithm \citep{dempsteretal77} for both estimating mixture model parameters and treatment of the missing values. \citet{lin2014} extended this work to incorporate the eigen-decomposed covariance structure of \citet{banfieldandraftery93}.
+To better fit asymmetrical-shaped clusters, \citet{wang15} developed an approach using skew-$t$ distributions while \citet{wei19} extended this work with a eigen-decomposed covariance structure for skew-$t$-and generalized hyperbolic distributions.
+Importantly, all of these works included the missing values in the formal incomplete dataset within an EM algorithm.
 This may be computationally burdensome and lack robustness to the MAR assumption since, in the expectation step (E-step), the observed feature values inform those that are missing.
 When the data are NMAR, the observed values are not directly informative of those that are missing because their values are related to their own missingness.